SOlaCoder005/ms3-ttt/README.md

     [FontAwesome’s CDN](https://kit.fontawesome.com/1699136767.js), was used for it to support the icon elements used on the index page.

--**Favicon**
+- **Favicon**

     The [Favicon](https://favicon.io/emoji-favicons/video-game/) video game emoji was used to establish an icon for the hosting page for the TTT game.
 Using this icon resolved the icon error in the console.